Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity

+As we have said in the introduction, we can combine this result with Theorem~\ref{th:prefix-max} to obtain Solovay's result as corollary, even without $\loggg$-term:

-\begin{corollary} There exists a constant $c$ and infinitely many $x$ such that $|x| - \KS(x) \le c$ and $|x| + \KP(|x|) - \KP(x) \ge \log^{(2)} |x|-c$. \end{corollary}
+\begin{corollary} There exists a constant $c$ and infinitely many $x$ such that $d_C(x) \le c$ and $d_K(x)\ge \log^{(2)} |x|-c$. \end{corollary}

-Before proving Theorem \ref{th:solovay2allN}, we prove the corollary directly. \begin{proof} First we choose $n$, the length of string $x$.
-It is chosen in such a way that $\KP(\KP(n)|n)=\logg n +O(1)$ and $\KP(n)\ge (\log n)/2$ (Theorem~\ref{th:prefix-max}).
-(So the bound of Proposition~\ref{prop:solovayOptimal} is not an obstacle.)
-We know already (see equation~\ref{eq:gap}) that for a string $x$ with $\KS$-deficiency $c$ the value of $\KP$-deficiency is $O(c)$-close to $\KP(x|n)-\KP(x|n,\KP(n))$.
-This means that adding $\KP(n)$ in the condition should decrease the complexity, so let us include $\KP(n)$ in $x$ somehow.
+Before proving Theorem \ref{th:solovay2allN}, we prove the corollary directly. \begin{proof} First we choose $n$, the length of string $x$, in such a way that

+and $\KP(n)\ge (\log n)/2 - O(1)$ (Theorem~\ref{th:prefix-max}).
+We know already from equation~\eqref{eq:gap} that for a string $x$ with $\KS$-deficiency $c$ the value of $\KP$-deficiency is $O(c)$-close to $\KP(x|n)-\KP(x|n,\KP(n))$.
+In other words, adding $\KP(n)$ to the condition $n$ in $\KP(x|n)$ should decrease the complexity, so let us include $\KP(n)$ in $x$ somehow.
 We also have to guarantee maximal $\KS$-complexity of $x$.
 This motivates the following choice: